 Run PostgreSQL-native queries directly on the connected PostgreSQL database:

-SELECT * FROM psql_datasource (
+SELECT * FROM postgresql_conn (

 --Native Query Goes Here